Whale Meat In Shimonoseki

 It's quite nice to sit on the waterfront right outside the Karato Fish Market, chew on some "kudzila jerky" as the package labels whale jerky, have a Mojiko Retro Beer and watch the boats go by.
-The Mojiko Beer comes from a micro brewery right on the other side of the strait and it's a real delight.
+The Mojiko Beer comes from a micro brewery in Mojiko (Moji Port) right on the other side of the strait and it's a real delight.

 The Karato Fish Market is also the best point to start exploring Shimonoseki whale.
 While the fugu is the overriding theme there as Shimonoseki is the traditional capital of the potentially poisonous blow fish, whale has a strong presence, too.

 Merchants offer whale steaks, whale bacon, whale tongue, indeed any part of the animal you might want to taste.
 Buy some of the steak meat - offered in sashimi quality - and try it later in your frying pan at home, it's dark red meat much tastier than most beef.

 As with every fish market, the Karato is busiest with commercial dealers early in the morning.
 At 10am their time is over and suddenly a lot of wholesale fish merchants turn into sushi dealers.
 It's time to serve the public.
 You got to be there right at 10am and you will find an incredible array of sushi laid out in front of your eyes.